AgnostiqHQ/covalent/doc/source/webapp_ui/dispatch_list/dispatch_list.rst

 **Ended**

 Shows the local 24 hours machine time of a dispatch as soon as it is finished.
-It shows a hypen when the dispatch is in running state and updates when it finishes.
+It shows a hyphen when the dispatch is in running state and updates when it finishes.

 **Status**